VaanaCZ/LANVP/README.md

 ## Changelog

-### v2.0 (July 25th, 2024)
+### v2.0 (August 4th, 2024)
 - Patch rewritten from scratch.
 - Fixed the infamous pencil FPS bug in the case "The Set Up".
 - Reworked the implementation of the FPS patch.
 UI elements will now fade in/out at the right speed and have the correct mouse sensitivity.
+Also, the game will now correctly pause if alt-tabbed (unless the -ignorefocus option is specified).
 - Fixed the speed of pigeons when they take off on high FPS.
 - Fixed problems with changing the resolution of the game when the Aspect ratio fix was enabled.
 Also, black bars will no longer re-appear.
-- Fixed zooming problems with FoV correction on ultrawide aspect ratios.
+- Fixed FoV blending problems on ultrawide aspect ratios.
-- Fixed the camera being too zoomed in in cutscenes on ultrawide aspect ratios.
+- Fixed the behaviour of FoV correction in cutscenes on ultrawide monitors.

 ### v1.1b (June 30th, 2022)
 - Added support for new L.A Noire version 2675.